MellieDee/e-commerce/README.md

 ---

-This program will allow users to create, view, update and delete products, Categories and Tags.</br>
+This program will allow users to create, view, update and delete Products, Categories and Tags.</br>
 Since this is the back end, it is not deployed.
 Use Heroku to see sample functionality by entering the various paths (see Heroku walkthrough video.)</br>Stop the server with command-line shortcuts.

 &nbsp;